MohamedSroor/two-football-clubs-pages/README.md

-This is the first project i have done , I worked on Liverpool & Barcelona pages only.
+This is the first project I have done , I worked on Liverpool & Barcelona pages only.